feliperohr/Java-Corba-Example/README.md

 -----------------------------------------------------------------------------------------------

-Simplifing, just create 2 separeted projects to respective types Server and Client and them just config the running arguments or just copy my conf-scrips.txt example:
+Just need to create 2 separeted projects, to a respective types Server and Client and them just config the running arguments or just copy my conf-scrips.txt example:

     -ORBInitialPort your_system_port -ORBInitialHost your_system_url